 Dr. John Rainone has been the President of Mountain Gateway Community College since 2013.
 He serves as the Chair of the Rural Community College Alliance Board of Directors and has served as a Board of Director for the American Association of Community Colleges (AACC) and Chair of the Commission on Small and Rural Colleges, and a member of AACC's Task Force on Apprenticeships.
-He is the immediate past Chief Volunteer Officer for the Alleghany YMCA, and immediate past Chair of the Alleghany Highlands Chamber of Commerce & Tourism.
-He is a member of the Western Virginia Workforce Board, Virginia Foundation for Community College Education, Valley Innovations Council, Roanoke Regional Partnership, Alleghany Highlands Economic Development Corporation, and the Roanoke Valley-Alleghany Planning Commission.
+He is the immediate past Chief Volunteer Officer for the Alleghany YMCA, and immediate past Chair of the Alleghany Highlands Chamber of Community College Education, Valley Innovations Council, Roanoke Regional Partnership, Alleghany Highlands Economic Development Corporation, and the Roanoke Valley-Alleghany Planning Commission.
 He is also the past Chair of the Board for Lewis-Gale Hospital Alleghany, is an honorary board member of the Historic Masonic Theatre, and a 25-year member of Rotary International.
 Rainone also serves as the Virginia Community College Statewide Chair for Phi Theta Kappa International (PTK) Society.